ConnorBerghoffer/OBD-Java/README.md

 # And We're Done!
 ## Final Words...
 - If bluetooth is not enabled **This Will Not Work**.
 Let me know if you would like the app to auto enable bluetooth on launch.
 - If you are not close to the bluetooth OBD, or the bluetooth OBD is not on **This Will Not Work**.
-Pleas make sure your OBD is connected and the car is running. <br>
+Pleas make sure your OBD is connected and the car is running.
+- You might have to check if your app has the correct permissions to use your phones bluetooth.
+If the app crashes, then check your permissions.

 # Example Code:
 ## build.gradle